 Sometimes it does make sense to choose not to apply rather than wait for creditors to say no to you.
 That’s because a credit inquiry — whether the credit is approved or denied — may cause a small, temporary drop in your credit scores.
 And so if you really need the credit, now you are left to apply for it with a slightly lower score than you had when your first application was rejected.
 It’s little wonder people who are afraid they will be denied credit don’t apply at all.

-A better idea, even if you are not in the market for credit, is to keep tabs on your credit (you can track it with two free scores, updated monthly from Credit.com).
+A better idea, even if you are not in the market for credit, is to keep tabs on your credit (you can track it with two free scores, updated every 14 days from Credit.com).
 Because in an emergency, the ability to qualify for credit can’t hurt you and it may come to your rescue.

 If you have been on the frustrating treadmill of “can’t get credit because you don’t have credit,” a secured card can help you escape.
 To get a secured card, you’ll need to put down a deposit to establish a credit limit.
 These cards generally have annual fees, and some let you “graduate” to a regular unsecured card after a certain period of on-time payments.
 If you are nervous about having credit, you can make your limit low, charge nothing more than an occasional lunch or coffee, and then pay the bill online as soon as you get home (or schedule a payment for close to the due date).
 You will want to keep your balance to less than 10% of your limit to help your scores the most.